holuwateemeeleyin/Bookstore-with-GO/README.md

 # 📚 Bookstore Project (Learning Go)

 ##Developers Foundary
-This project demonstrates a practical implementation of a bookstore inventory system using Go with Tevh4Dev.
+This project demonstrates a practical implementation of a bookstore inventory system using Go with Developers' foundry for Tevh4Dev.
 It transitions from managing individual books to handling collections of books using slices, representing a real-world inventory management scenario.